About Jennifer

 Just a quick clarification: My full name is actually Jennifer Swantkowski.
 However, after fifty years of people struggling to pronounce or spell my name, I decided for the purpose of this website and my social media accounts, to make it a bit easier on all of us and go with the significantly shorter “Swan.”

-I went on to earn a post-graduate certificate in End of Life Studies at Smith College in Northampton, MA and it was during that year-long program that I decided to pursue my PhD at Smith.
-Upon completing the coursework and writing my dissertation, I began to work as a family therapist at the Austen Riggs Center in Stockbridge, MA, began teaching at Boston College and also started a private practice.
+I went on to earn a postgraduate certificate in End of Life Studies at Smith College in Northampton, MA and it was during that year-long program that I decided to pursue my PhD at Smith.
+Upon completing the coursework and writing my dissertation, I began to work as a family therapist at the Austen Riggs Center in Stockbridge, MA, began teaching at Boston College, and also started a private practice.

-In 2014, I committed to my private practice full-time and eventually began to finally write the book I had been wanting to write for years.
-My approach has always been to focus on de-pathologizing people and help them move away from identifying with the alphabet soup of their diagnoses and move more fully into their lives.
-In doing so I worked with folks of all ages who grappled with anxiety, depression, grief, challenging life transitions, relationship issues/conflicts and addiction/codependency.
-Unfortunately, in 2016, I incurred a medication reaction/injury from the generic version of the antibiotic Levaquin that impacted my Central Nervous System and ultimately had to take a little time off work as well as suspend my writing.
-As a result of this injury and subsequent adverse reaction to treatment I was given a front row seat into the world of what I now see and refer to as nervous system sensitization.
+In 2014, I committed to my private practice full-time focusing on de-pathologizing people and helping them move away from identifying with the alphabet soup of their diagnoses and move more fully into their lives.
+In doing so I worked with folks of all ages who grappled with anxiety, depression, grief, challenging life transitions, relationship issues/conflicts, and addiction/codependency.

 In a nutshell, my role is to help people drop bad habits of thought and behavior and to employ new strategies in their lives, one step at a time, over and over; to be courageous enough to take their shots, secure enough to handle the misses and enjoy the makes; and to be accountable for their behavior and actions while stepping out of scarcity and/or victim mentality to reach their goals and highest potential.